Zamami Island (Zamamijima) 座間味島

 How to Get There

-The high-speed ferry from Tomari Port in Naha to Zamami takes between 50 and 70 minutes and runs four to six times a day.
+The high-speed ferry from Tomari Port in Naha to Zamami takes between 50 and 70 minutes and runs two to three times a day.
 There is also a car ferry, which leaves once a day and takes twice as long.

 Enjoy pristine beaches and marine activities

-Head for Furazami Beach if you are planning to go snorkeling or diving.
+Head for Furuzamami Beach if you are planning to go snorkeling or diving.
 The clear waters and abundant sea life close to the shore are a natural wonder to explore.

 There are stores where you can rent diving equipment, toilet and shower facilities, and a beach hut with a good selection of food and refreshments.